Spin-orbit interaction in tubular prismatic nanowires: Model

 is the momentum operator, $k_z$ represents the wave vector in the growth direction, and $m_0$ stands for the free-electron mass.
 The potential energy

 includes the contributions due to conduction-band offset which penetrates into the shell [$V_{\mathrm{BO}}(x,y)$] and the potential due to the external electric field [$V_{\mathrm{E}}(x,y)$].

 We assume that initially the intermixing of the core and shell materials, InP and InAs, takes place.
-However, the proportion of core material gradually decreases while that of the shell material increases during the shell growth process \cite{Fabian24}. \red{In our model, the volume in which the contributions from both materials are present is defined by its cross section, i.e. a ring surrounding the core, darker blue regions in Fig.\ \ref{fig:SOI_Samples}.
-The thickness of this ring is denoted by r [Fig.\ \ref{fig:SOI_Samples}(b)] and referred to as the intermixing length.
-In general, r can range from zero to the arbitrary value, but in } this study, we assume a minimal intermixing length of $r=2$ nm.
-This controlled material mixing results in a tilted potential within the shell, which corresponds to an extended band offset potential ($V_{\mathrm{BO}}$) that (in our model) decreases linearly \red{ along the radial lines of the grid} from a value of $V_{\mathrm{CBO}} = 656.6$ meV \cite{Vurgaftman01} at the core-shell boundary, which is the conduction band offset at the InP-InAs heterojunction.
+However, the proportion of core material gradually decreases while that of the shell material increases during the shell growth process \cite{Fabian24}. \red{In our model, the volume in which the contributions from both materials are present is defined by its cross section, i.e., a ring surrounding the core (darker blue regions in Fig.\ \ref{fig:SOI_Samples}).
+The thickness of this ring is denoted by $r$ [Fig.\ \ref{fig:SOI_Samples}(b)] and referred to as the intermixing length.
+In general, $r$ can range from zero to the arbitrary value, but in } this study, we assume a minimal intermixing length of $r=2$ nm.
+This controlled material mixing results in a tilted potential within the shell, which corresponds to an extended band-offset potential ($V_{\mathrm{BO}}$) that (in our model) decreases linearly \red{ along the radial lines of the grid} from a value of $V_{\mathrm{CBO}} = 656.6$ meV \cite{Vurgaftman01} at the core-shell boundary, which is the conduction-band offset at the InP-InAs heterojunction.

-If the distance $r$ is less than the thickness of the shell $d$ (Fig. \ref{fig:SOI_Samples}), the potential drops to zero, i.e. reaches the bottom of the shell material conduction band at the distance $r$ from the core-shell interface.
-If $r\geqslant d$ the entire shell contains InP molecules and the value of potential $V_{\mathrm{BO}}$ at the wire external boundary increases with $r$, but stays within the interval $(0, V_{\mathrm{CBO}})$.
+If the distance $r$ is less than the thickness of the shell (\red{$d$ in} Fig. \ref{fig:SOI_Samples}), the potential \red{$V_{\mathrm{BO}}$} drops to zero, i.e., reaches the bottom of the shell material conduction band at \red{the external boundary of the polygon defined by $r$, i.e., within the shell, and the outer region of the shell consists solely of InAs.} If $r\geqslant d$ the entire shell contains \red{P atoms} and the value of potential $V_{\mathrm{BO}}$ at the wire external boundary increases with $r$, but stays within the interval $(0, V_{\mathrm{CBO}})$.
 This potential gradient creates a built-in, or intrinsic, radial electric field in the wire, thereby inducing SOI.
 Furthermore, we consider the possibility of an external electric field ($V_{\mathrm{E}}$) applied perpendicular to the wire, which can alter the electron distribution within the shell \cite{Sitek15} and further influence the SOI.

 Taking the zero-energy level at the bottom of the conduction band of the shell \red{and neglecting the off-diagonal matrix elements}, the valence-band Hamiltonian is given by